AutoGen logoAutoGen

 Is AutoGen better than LangChain?

 It depends on your needs.
-AutoGen offers 8 key features including Multi-agent conversations and collaboration and AssistantAgent, UserProxyAgent, GroupChat primitives, while LangChain provides 6 features including Chain composition and Agent frameworks.
+AutoGen offers 8 key features including Multi-agent conversations and collaboration and AssistantAgent, UserProxyAgent, GroupChat primitives, while LangChain provides 8 features including Chains: composable sequences for LLM calls and Agents: LLMs that choose and use tools dynamically.
 AutoGen uses a open-source model with a free tier, while LangChain is open-source with free access available.
 Choose based on which features and pricing model align with your requirements.

 Is AutoGen cheaper than LangChain?